nicolo-tellini/intropipeline/README.md

 A: You can filter out the blocks supported by a few consecutive markers.
 In Tellini et. all 20xx we retaned only blocks supported by 5 consecutive markers.
 Higher the threshold more relialable the results **but** keep in mind that increasing the threshold you may miss biological relevant introgressions.

 Q: I see a single large *S.par* introgression overlapping the subtelomeric region, is it an HGT? </br>
 A: You cannot discriminate between introgressions and HGTs.
-Nevertheless, HGTs occure mainly in subtelomeric regions and genome-spread *S.par* blocks may indicate they are problaly the result of the introgression process ([Melania et al. 2018](https://www.nature.com/articles/s41586-020-2889-1)).
+Nevertheless, HGTs occur mainly in subtelomeric regions while genome-spread *S.par* blocks may indicate they are the result of the introgression process ([Melania et al. 2018](https://www.nature.com/articles/s41586-020-2889-1)).

+Q: Any ways for validating doubt but relevant *S.par* blocks? (there is my favorite gene down there)  </br>
+A: Some :
+  - checking both the mapping by eyes (IGV) already provides a good indication of what is happening,
+  - generate a phylogeny
+  - run a competitive mapping

 ## Citations

 ## Release history